fabmob/standard-covoiturage/standard-covoiturage_specification.md

 If the MaaS platform is offering the `POST /booking_events` endpoint, and once a booking is created, the operator MUST send the booking details to the MaaS platform.
 The operator MUST also notify every `status` update of the booking to the MaaS plateform.
-As specified in section [TODO](), every other change MUST be operated by creating a new `Booking` object and udating the `status` of the former booking to "CANCELLED".
+As specified in [the introduction of the booking section](#32-booking), every other change MUST be operated by creating a new `Booking` object and udating the `status` of the former booking to "CANCELLED".

 A status update with the `POST /booking_events` endpoint MUST repeat the whole `Booking` object each time as redunduncy allows for a better resilience to